The most beautiful castles in Netherlands

 During the 14th century the castle was continually enlarged; it reached its largest form just after the middle of the 16th century under Daem Schellart van Obbendorf, the 15th Lord of Dorenweerd.

 Directly after WW II a lengthy restoration began that lasted until 1983.
-By then the castle was back into its 18th-century state and was owned by the "Friends of the Castles of Gelderland" foundation who now maintain the castle as a museum.... view details
+By then the castle was back into its 18th-century state and was owned by ...... view details

 De Haar Castle is one of the biggest and most luxurious castles in The Netherlands.
 The current buildings, all built upon the original castle, date from 1892 and are the work of Dutch architect P.J.H.
 Cuypers, in a Neo-Gothic restoration project funded by the Rothschild family.